 The satellite compound will include static units which contain all of the above.
-If it is not possible to locate a satellite compound, mobile welfare units will be utilised.
-Mobile welfare unit provides all the facilities as detailed in the HSE Construction Information Sheet No 59 and include a rest area and seating, toilet, drinking water, washing facilities and means of heating both water and food.
+If it is not possible to locate a satellite compound, mobile welfare units will be used.
+Mobile welfare units will provide all the facilities as detailed in the HSE Construction Information Sheet 59 and include a rest area and seating, toilet, drinking water, washing facilities and means of heating both water and food.

 Where there are isolated properties, the first step will be to seek the property owner's written permission (before the works start) to use their toilet and hand washing facilities.
 If this is not available chemical toilet units will be provided at each property, complete hand washing facilities.
 In these circumstances it will be considered acceptable for operatives to eat within their vehicles, but only if these are kept in a suitable state of cleanliness.
 Drinking water shall be provided by means of a five litre container per person, provided fresh each working day.
 If there is no other hand washing facilities available, these will be provided by means of waterless antibacterial hand wash.
+Wherever WDH facilities are available in the local area, these should be made available to transitory and mobile workers, however these are not to be used as a substitute for on-site welfare facilities.

-A copy of the F10, Emergency Numbers and any other critical information will be held by each work team.
+A copy of the F10, emergency numbers and any other critical information will be held by each work team.